isomerpages/nhg-ohrpp/_training/Proper Conduct of Research/Registration FAQs.md

 <summary><strong>My colleagues and I are interested in an event.
 Can we register as a group?
 Will we be eligible for a group discount?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>No. The FormSG system only accepts individual registrations.
-NHG does
+NHG Health
-not offer group discounts.</p>
+does not offer group discounts.</p>
 <p></p>
 </div>
 </details>